 Have you recently been gifted a piece of family jewellery, and are wondering what to do with it?

 You’re not alone.
-Well redesigning and remounting inherited jewellery (especially engagement and wedding pieces) is set to be one of the biggest jewellery trends this year.
-There thousands of young couples looking for a more ethical, sentimental and environmentally friendly jewellery choice to mark their big day.
+Redesigning and remounting inherited jewellery (especially engagement and wedding pieces) is set to be one of the biggest jewellery trends this year.
+There are thousands of young couples looking for a more ethical, sentimental and environmentally friendly jewellery choice to mark their big day.

 In this article, we cover the 4 essentials thing to consider when you redesign or choose to remount inherited engagement jewellery.